 As a first time mama myself, I’ve struggled with learning how to breastfeed and it’s one of the biggest learning curves I’ve gone through so far.

-Each time I came across a new challenge and felt frustrated, I always remembered my why and fought to find a solution because I knew the benefits of breastfeeding.
+Each time I came across a new challenge and felt frustrated, I always remembered why I decided to breastfeed in the first place.

 So what are they anyway?